vsg-dev/vsgTutorial/2_Foundations/Serialization.md

 The VulkanSceneGraph provides extensible serailization support so that all scene graph objects can be read/written from files and streams.
 This can be used with the native .vsgb binary and .vsgt ascii formats formats as well work with users defined input/ouput through to reading data compiled directly into example as illustrated in use of the vsgXchange::cpp ReaderWriter illustrated in the previous section on vsgXchange.

-## vsg::Object, vsg::Input and vsg::Output bas classes
+## vsg::Object, Input and Output base classes

 The serializtion support is built upon vsg::Object base class that provides virtual read(Input&) and write(Output&) methods that users override to implement support for their own member variables, and the vsg::Input and vsg::Output classes that provide a standarizaed interface for reading and writing data.
 The [vsg::Object](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Object.h#L88) methods are: